Vyral/base-template/_posts/2019-03-28-tracking-the-start-of-our-spring-market.md

 {% include youtube.html %}

-When does the spring market start?
+When does the spring market start?&nbsp;

-**Normally, it starts once the Super Bowl ends.** After that, we usually see an influx of foot traffic, inquiries for the new listings, and sellers putting their homes on the market.
-This year, though, all the extra snow and sub-zero temperatures have slowed the flow of inventory we’d normally see.
+**Normally, the spring market starts around the time of SuperBowl.** After that, we usually see sellers begin to list their homes for sale, and we see an increase in buyer inquiries and more foot traffic through open houses.
+This year, however, the abundance of snow and weeks of sub-zero temperatures have slowed the flow of inventory we’d normally see coming onto the market in early spring.**&nbsp;**

 {% include pullquote.html %}

-**Last year, inventory was very low, but if the numbers are any indication, it’s shaping up to be even lower this year.** In Prior Lake, inventory was down 6% compared to the year before, while in Shakopee, inventory was down 1%.
-Over the past two years combined, though, Prior Lake’s inventory is down 13%, as is Shakopee’s.

-We’re hopeful things will get moving once the weather turns warmer.
-This will help the buyers in our market, especially those looking under the $350,000 price point—that’s the pocket with the most demand, the least amount of inventory, and the most competition.

-If you have any more questions about our market or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to us.
-We’d love to help you. <br>
+**Last year, inventory was very low, but if the numbers are any indication, it’s shaping up to be even lower this year.** In Prior Lake in 2018, inventory was down 6% compared to the year before, while in Shakopee, inventory was down 1% during that same time period. &nbsp; When looking back over a two year period, these numbers are more even - Prior Lake’s inventory is down 13%, as is Shakopee’s.&nbsp;<br><br>We’re hopeful things will get moving with the improving weather.
+This will help the buyers in our market, especially those looking under the $350,000 price point—that’s the pocket with the most demand, the least amount of inventory, and the most buyer competition.&nbsp;<br><br>If you have any more questions about our local market, or if you’re thinking of buying or selling a home soon, don’t hesitate to reach out to us.
+We’d love to help you!&nbsp;